Business Policies and Procedures Manual

 All UAS weighing greater than 0.55 pounds must be registered with the Federal Aviation Administration (FAA) prior to operation.
 Information is available from the FAA Drone Zone.

-Drone operators must register with and use the AirMap or ALoft mobile apps to check and request airspace requirements and obtain authorization.
+Drone operators should use FAA compliant applications, such as ALoft, to check and request airspace requirements and obtain authorization.

 For all UAS flying within an area covered by FAA controlled airspace, FAA airspace authorization must be obtained prior to each flight, as required based on the size of the UAS and the operating altitude.
 See the statewide UAS operations map which includes WSU property boundaries at go.wsu.edu/UASOperationsResources.